JanssenProject/jans/docs/admin/config-guide/user-password-validation.md

 ---

 # Password validation
-User password validation can be set to check the password strength, like the password must have at least one uppercase, or lowercase, number, and the length of the password
+User password validation can be set to check the password strength, like the password must have at least one uppercase, or lowercase, number, and the length of the password.
-By default the attribute validation is not enabled.
+By default, the password attribute validation is not enabled.

 ## Enable user password validation through Command Line Tool (CLI)